FTLam11/fronk-tolks/README.md

 * Build time
 * Fake vs real

+---

-#### Unit Tests
+# Unit Tests

+---

-#### Integration Tests
+# Integration Tests

+---

-#### Acceptance Tests
+# Acceptance Tests

+---

 # We talkin' bout ~~PRACTICE?~~ ~~TESTING~~ DESIGN?

 Design is hard.
-Write an application with shit design/no design and eventually the cancer will become too widespread and we will no longer be able to endure the foul smells.
+Write an application with bad design/no design and eventually the pain will become overwhelming.

 > The code smells have become 2 dank.

 ![The rock](https://media.giphy.com/media/TT7JW4Qm7uaNW/giphy.gif)

+---

+# Dank code smells

 * There is duplicated code all over the place
 * Classes and/or methods have become too long